gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 In what appears to be merely wishful thinking, Chalmers cites Haugeland to claim "if you take care of the syntax, the semantics will take care of itself" (1995, 399).
 Imagine trying to teach a group of students to speak, say, Hungarian, by just teaching them the syntax of Hungarian, and then hoping that all the meaning will "take care of itself"!

-And he claims that "computer designers... are not concerned with the semantic content" (1995, 399) of their work, a claim that as a software designer I can confidently assert is nonsense.
+And he claims that "computer designers... are not concerned with the semantic content" (1995, 399) of their work, a claim that as a software designer I can confidently assert is not true.

+Why would someone as brilliant as Chalmers dismiss the importance of something so essential as meaning to what we do when we think?
+Although I do not wish to speculate about any particular individual, I suggest that in general, this is because AI enthusiasts have a prior commitment to a metaphysical of view, namely, some sort of mechanical reductionism.
+Speaking of one of the pioneering proponents of such a view in mathematics, David Hilbert, Larson writes, "[Hilbert's] larger dream, thinly disguised, was really a worldview, a picture of the universe, as itself a mechanism.
+AI began taking shape as...  a philosophical position..."
+(2021, pp. 14-15).

 "To implement a computation is just to have a set of components that interact causally according to a certain pattern" (1995, p.
 401).